Have you ever wanted to teach English in China?

 Second, you need a very open mind and try to read up on culture shock.
 China doesn’t have the same standard of law and order, political correctness, racial/gender equality, or individualism as many Western countries do.

-Third, pick up Mandarin basics before you go.
+Third, pick up Mandarin language basics before you go.
 At the very least, learn some of the key phrases.
 The average person can’t speak English, making your Chinese phrasebook your new best friend.

 You need a work visa and be invited by a Chinese company.
 You get your visa before even entering China.
 It’s illegal to work with a tourist visa.